Vrmac

 Vrmac (Montenegrin Cyrillic: Врмац) is a mountain in southwestern Montenegro overlooking the coastal town of Tivat, and a peninsula dividing Tivat Bay from Kotor Bay.

 It is an extension of Mount Lovćen, and its highest peak is Sveti Ilija (Saint Elijah), which is 785 meters high.
-It is located to tne northeast of town of Tivat, and encloses the town of Kotor from the southwest.
+It is located to the northeast of town of Tivat, and encloses the town of Kotor from the southwest.
 It is also the site of the Austro-Hungarian Fort Vrmac, built in 1860.

 Vrmac Tunnel, which connects Kotor with the Adriatic Highway, goes through the mountain.
 Vrmac is a popular destination for hiking, orienteering and mountain biking.

+Under Vrmac there lie settlements like:

+Kotor,Kavač,Muo,Prčanj,Donji Stoliv and Gornji Stoliv on the Kotor side and on Tivat's side there is a town of Tivat and many more settlements.